 Employer OPEB contributions to the System are determined on an actuarial basis using the entry age normal actuarial cost method.
 Under this method, the actuarial present value of the projected benefits of each individual included in the actuarial valuation is allocated on a level basis over the service of the individual between entry age and assumed exit age.
 The portion of this cost allocated to the current valuation year is called the normal cost.
 The remainder is called the actuarial accrued liability.
 Normal cost is funded on a current basis.
-The unfunded (overfunded) actuarial accrued liability as of the September 30, 2019 valuation will be amortized over a 20-year period for the 2021 fiscal year.
+The unfunded (overfunded) actuarial accrued liability as of the September 30, 2019 valuation will be amortized over a 20-year period.

-The schedule below summarizes OPEB contribution rates in effect for fiscal year 2022.
+The schedule below summarizes OPEB contribution rates in effect for fiscal year 2023.

-OPEB Contribution Rates

 Benefit Structure Member Employer

 University

-Premium subsidy 3.00% 6.79%
+Premium subsidy 3.00% 0.92%

-Personal Health-care Fund (PHF) 0.00% 5.87%
+Personal Health-care Fund (PHF) 0.00% 0.00%